-- Categories & Tags – Each Category and Tag has it’s own administrative page to be SEO’d
+- Categories – Each category has its own administrative page to be SEO’d

 The ultimate goal with implementing SEO for these pages is to ensure that, when your blog is displayed in search results, the snippet adequately reflects the blog content.
 It also helps lay the SEO foundation for the keywords you want your site to be associated with.
 This helps crawlers to better index your site and associate it with a particular purpose (keyword topic).

 On the left of your dashboard, go to SEO – Search Appearance

 Click on the link for “front page” (or homepage) and it will take you to the actual page for that template.
 There won’t be any actual content on this page.
 Scroll down to the bottom where the Yoast settings section is and fill in the necessary information (listed below).

 Focus Keyphrase – Enter your blog name as the focus keyphrase for your homepage/blog page.

 SEO Title – Here you will enter your blog name If you have a simple name of just one or two words, add more to it.
 Add something that has keyword value for your overall site topics or area of focus.
 You can see in mine below, I added “Christian Blogging Tips and Resources” after the blog name.
 This just provides more info when your page is displayed in search results.
 (I’ve recently updated my meta description so what is showing in the first image for the snippet is different from what is shown in the second image.
 I just made the change a few days ago so it will take a couple of weeks for the change to reflect on the results pages).

 Slug – For your homepage, you won’t have a slug.